tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

 will either get down to steps sizes that do not feel overwhelming or you will identify the key aspect that you feel unsure about.

-For example, suppose that one felt unsure about how to go about extracting the species information from the FASTA description line.
+For example, suppose that one felt unsure about how to go about identifying all the description lines in the FASTA file we could decompose this step even further.

+1. Create a list for storing the description lines
+2. Iterate over all the lines in the input file
+3. For each line check if it is a description line
+4. If it is add the line to the list

+Now suppose one felt unsure about how to check if a line was a description line.
 This would represent a good place to start experimenting with some actual code.
-Can we come up with a code snippet that can extract the relevant information from a string?
+Can we come up with a code snippet that can check if a string is a FASTA description line?

 Measuring success